 Here, we have a simple structure that adds vias for mode selection and greater suppression of radiation (i.e., higher isolation).
 This structure is used on a PCB as an alternative to a microstrip line.
 The gaps between the strip and ground must be less than the signal’s carrier frequency, but greater than the thickness of the substrate, so the field is contained between the strip and the lower ground plane.
 Finally, TEM propagation is ensured when the via gap is less than half the signal’s carrier wavelength.

 To date, I have not seen closed form equations for grounded coplanar waveguide design impedance, either as approximations of elliptical integrals or using the elliptical integrals directly.
 The calculators you’ll find online use curve fitting results that are only valid within certain parameter ranges.
 Outside the given range (some do not state the valid range), these curve fitting approximations fail.
-A field solver that uses method of moments will provide a highly accurate solution for the impedance, propagation constant, and effective dielectric constant.
+A field solver that uses method of moments or boundary element method will provide a highly accurate solution for the impedance, propagation constant, and effective dielectric constant.
 Although there may not be closed form equations in Wadell's textbook, there are some design principles that can be used to design these structures:

 More Advanced RF Design with Waveguides